The Vagus Nerve: A Key Factor in Depression – French Researchers Findings

 The link between depression and dysfunction of the intestinal microbiota has already been widely studied.
 Patients suffering from this mental illness have, according to various previously published studies, abnormalities in the composition of their intestinal flora.
 In particular, they present an imbalance of bacteria naturally colonizing the entire digestive system.
 The proof is: the transfer of intestinal microbiota cells taken from a depressed patient is enough to trigger this disease in a “healthy” patient.

-But which part of the body connecting the brain to the intestine could be affected?
+But which part of the body connecting the brain to the intestine might be affected?
 According to researchers from Inserm, the Pasteur Institute and the National Center for Scientific Research (CNRS), the vagus nerve, the largest in the human body, connecting the intestine and the brain would be able to “condition the occurrence of depression induced by abnormalities of the intestinal microbiota”.

 Uncoupling the gut from the brain